AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 ## Theme logo

-In the Magento application, the default format and name of a logo image is `logo.svg`.
+In the application, the default format and name of a logo image is `logo.svg`.
 When you put a `logo.svg` image in the conventional location, which is the `<theme_dir>/web/images` directory, it is automatically recognized as the theme logo.
 It is displayed in your store page header once the theme is [applied](apply-storefront.md).

 In your custom theme, you can use a logo file with a different name and format, but you might need to declare it.